fdb/night-and-day/README.md

 ------------
 This project uses the Flickr API.
 A key is required.
 [Request one here](https://secure.flickr.com/services/api/keys/apply/).

-This project uses node.js.
+This project is a client-server application, with the server written in [node.js](http://nodejs.org/).
 To setup on Mac using Homebrew:

     brew install node